bpatel2001/Reservation-Project/README.md

 npm run dev
 ```

-Go to http://localhost:5173/ to view the website
+Go to http://localhost:5173/ to view the app